How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Dawn Dish Soap

-- Cuts through grime
+- Cuts through sunscreen and grime

-- Safe for environment
+- Safe for environment when used properly

 - Available everywhere